British Transport Police: Police community support officers (PCSO)

 The BTP started recruiting PCSOs on 13 December 2004.
-The first of them went out on patrol for the first time on Wednesday 5 January 2005.
-They mostly work in the force's neighbourhood policing teams (NPTs).
+They were on patrol for the first time on Wednesday 5 January 2005, who mostly work in the force's neighbourhood policing teams (NPTs).

-BTP is one of only three forces to issue its PCSOs handcuffs, the other two being North Wales Police and Dyfed-Powys Police.
-This is in addition to leg restraints.
+BTP is one of only three forces to issue its PCSOs handcuffs, the others North Wales Police and Dyfed-Powys Police.
+This also includes leg restraints.
 BTP PCSOs also utilise generally more powers than their counterparts in other forces.

-As of 2016, the BTP has 362 PCSOs.

 Although BTP polices in Scotland (D Division) it does not have any PCSOs in Scotland due to limitations of the Police Reform Act 2002, the law that empowers PCSOs which does not extend to Scotland.
 Although unlike police officers there is no formal transfer process.
 BTP is known to often attract PCSOs already serving in other police forces.

 One of BTPs PCSOs is credited with making the force's largest ever illegal drugs seizure from one passenger when on 30 September 2009 PCSO Dan Sykes noticed passenger James Docherty acting suspiciously in Slough railway station only to find him in possession of £200,000 worth of Class C drugs.
 PCSO Sykes then detained Docherty who was then arrested and later imprisoned after trial.

 In 2006 PCSO George Roach became the first BTP PCSO to be awarded a Chief Constable's Commendation after he saved a suicidal man from an oncoming train at Liverpool Lime Street railway station.